 A formerly ruptured city, Germany’s capital of Berlin is now united in an explosive fusion of rich history, eclectic culture and cutting-edge style.

-With fascinating museums, intriguing landmarks and a buzzing live music scene, whatever your style, you’ll find plenty of things to do during a Berlin weekend break.
+With fascinating museums, intriguing landmarks and a buzzing live music scene, whatever your style, you’ll find plenty of things to do during a Berlin city break.

 The constant influx of artists and designers welcomed into the Berlin fold mean that the city has become a melting pot of cultures, with diverse influences present in its food, music, architecture and nightlife.
 With an atmosphere that is devilishly contemporary with just a hint of Berlin’s past still evident, visitors flock daily to historical sites like Checkpoint Charlie, the Reichstag and Brandenburg Gate.
 There really is no other way to enjoy Berlin’s charm than to jump in feet first.